PritKalariya/Simple-Python-Programs/README.md

 **System Check**: Run the program and it will display the system details of the machine on which the program is running.

 **TextPro**: It takes arguments from the user in the form of strings, contineuosly, unless the user enters `end`.
 It then, combines all the inputs to form a meaningful sentence.

+**Guess the Number Game**: Enter the number of chances you want to guess the number.
+Guess the number and see if you win! or lose!